TOSIT-IO/TDP/CONTRIBUTING.md

 The `<type>` message follows [the Angular convention](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit) and must be one from the list: `build`, `chore`, `ci`, `docs`, `style`, `refactor`, `perf`, `test`.
 The `[optional scope]` message is associated to the directory name of [the available packages](https://github.com/adaltas/node-nikita/tree/master/packages).
 A scope is optional and is contained within parentheses, e.g., `feat(engine): ability to parse arrays`.
 Follow [the specification](https://www.conventionalcommits.org) to learn more about Conventional Commits.

-Commit messages are automatically validated, in case of any mistake the error message is prompted.
-Internally, we use [Husky](https://typicode.github.io/husky/) which plugs into Git by registering a hook to call [commitlint](https://commitlint.js.org/) to validate the format of the messages.
+Commit messages are automatically validated using a [GitHub Action](https://github.com/TOSIT-IO/tdp-collection/blob/master/.github/workflows/conventional-commits.yml), in case of any mistake the error message is prompted.